Protein skimmer: Design

 Also under considerable recent attention has been the general shape of a skimmer as well.
 In particular, much attention has been given to the introduction of cone shaped skimmer units.
 Originally designed by Klaus Jensen in 2004, the concept was founded on the principle that a conical body allows the foam to accumulate more steadily through a gently sloping transition.
-This reduces the overall turbulence, resulting in more efficient skimming.
-While research into the specific benefits of the design are still being measured, early reviews of many conical skimmers have been positive overall.
-Cylindrical-shaped protein skimmers are also common.
+It was claimed that this reduces the overall turbulence, resulting in more efficient skimming.
+However, this design reduces the overall volume inside the skimmer, reducing dwell time.
+Cylindrical-shaped protein skimmers are the most popular design and allow for the largest volume of air and water.

 Overall, protein skimmers can be classed in two ways depending on whether they operate by co-current flow or counter-current flow.
 In a co-current flow system, air is introduced at the bottom of the chamber and is in contact with the water as it rises upwards towards the collection chamber.
 In a counter-current system, air is forced into the system under pressure and moves against the flow of the water for a while before it rises up towards the collection cup.
 Because the air bubbles may be in contact with the water for a longer period in a counter-current flow system, protein skimmers of this type are considered by some to be more effective at removing organic wastes.

 Co-current flow systems

 Air stone

-The original method of protein skimming, running pressurized air through a diffuser to produce large quantities of micro bubbles, remains a viable, effective, and economic choice, although newer technologies may require lower maintenance.
+The original method of protein skimming, running pressurized air through a diffuser to produce large quantities of microbubbles, remains a viable, effective, and economic choice, although newer technologies may require lower maintenance.
 The air stone is most often an oblong, partially hollowed block of wood, most often of the genus Tilia.
-The most popular wooden air-stones for skimmers are made from limewood (Tilia europaea or European limewood) although basswood (Tilia americana or American Linden), works as well, may be cheaper and is often more readily available.
+The most popular wooden air-stones for skimmers are made from limewood (Tilia europaea or European limewood) although basswood (Tilia americana or American linden), works as well, may be cheaper and is often more readily available.
 The wooden blocks are drilled, tapped, fitted with an air fitting, and connected by air tubing to one or more air pumps delivering at least 1 cfm.
 The wooden air stone is placed at the bottom of a tall column of water.
 The tank water is pumped into the column, allowed to pass by the rising bubbles, and back into the tank.
 To get enough contact time with the bubble, these units can be many feet in height.